-Now, let me give you an insight into Bike Seat Attachment.
+Now, let me give you some insight into Bike Seat Attachments.

 BIKE SEAT ATTACHMENT

 Bike seats are fantastic because they allow an ongoing interaction with little ones.
-The Front-mounted seats are best for younger toddlers, usually less than 33 pounds.
+However, the front-mounted seats are best for younger toddlers, usually, they are handier when the kid is less than 33 pounds.

-Baby Bike Seats allow for close-up opportunities to chat and enjoy the sights together as you ride along.
-It’s great!.
+Getting baby bike seats allow for close-up opportunities to chat and enjoy the sights together as you ride along.
+It’s great!
 However, the kid is more exposed than they would be in a bike trailer.
-Just don’t fall with the kid. 🙂

 ADVANTAGES AND DRAWBACKS OF BABY BIKE SEATS

-- You should note that the weight of the child and their movements can affect the balance of your bike.
-So, having a child in a front child seat near the handlebars may affect how you steer.
+- You should see that the weight of the child and their movements can affect the balance of your bike.
+So, having a child in a front child seat near the handlebars will affect how you steer.
 For your peace of mind, choose a well-made seat, major brands put more attention to security and quality.